-White, gastro-resistant tablets, coded 300 in red or GP in black
+White, gastro-resistant tablets, coded “300” in red or “GP” in black

 Aspirin has an anti-thrombotic action, mediated through inhibition of platelet activation, which has been shown to be useful in secondary prophylaxis following myocardial infarction, and in patients with unstable angina or ischaemic stroke including cerebral transient attacks.

 Nu-Seals 300 is indicated wherever high and prolonged dosage of aspirin is required.
-The special coating resists dissolution in gastric juice, but will dissolve readily in the relatively less acid environment of the duo-denum.
+The special coating resists dissolution in gastric juice but will dissolve readily in the relatively less acid environment of the duo-denum.
 Owing to the delay that the coating imposes on the release of the active ingredient, Nu-Seals 300 is unsuitable for the short-term relief of pain.

 Analgesic, antipyretic and anti-inflammatory actions: The usual dose of aspirin is 300-900mg repeated three to four times daily according to clinical needs.
 In acute rheumatic disorders the dose is in the range of 4-8 g daily, taken in divided doses.

 Antithrombotic action: Patients should seek the advice of a doctor before commencing therapy for the first time.
 The usual dosage, for long-term use following myocardial infarction, transient ischaemic attack, or in patients with unstable angina, is 75-150mg once daily.
 In some circumstances a higher dose may be appropriate, especially in the short term, and up to 300mg a day may be used on the advice of a doctor.

 Antithrombotic action: The risk-benefit ratio has not been fully established.

-: Do not give to children aged under 16 years, unless specifically indicated (e.g. for Kawasaki's disease).
+Do not give to children aged under 16 years, unless specifically indicated (e.g. for Kawasaki's disease).
 See 'Special Warnings and Special Precautions for Use'.

 There is a possible association between aspirin and Reye's syndrome when given to children.
 Reye's syndrome is a very rare disease, which affects the brain and liver, and can be fatal.
-For this reason aspirin should not be given to children aged under 16 years unless specifically indicated (e.g. for Kawasaki's disease).
+For this reason, aspirin should not be given to children aged under 16 years unless specifically indicated (e.g. for Kawasaki's disease).

 Before commencing long-term aspirin therapy for the management of cerebrovascular or cardiovascular disease patients should consult their doctor who can advise on the relative benefits versus the risks for the individual patient.

 Aspirin decreases platelet adhesiveness and increases bleeding time.
-Haematological and haemorrhagic effects can occur, and may be severe.
+Haematological and haemorrhagic effects can occur and may be severe.
 Patients should report any unusual bleeding symptoms to their physician.

 They may also precipitate bronchospasm or induce attacks of asthma in susceptible subjects.